 Get it from Amazon for ₹449 + (Paperback)

 By Andy Mulligan

 Follow the adventures of Millie and her friends at their unusual school, Ribblestrop Towers.
-The girls who seem to spend their time chasing trouble at its coat tails, have many adventures like surviving car crashes, setting hostels on fire and even confronting an angry jungle cat.
+The girls who seem to spend their time chasing trouble at its coattails have many adventures like surviving car crashes, setting hostels on fire and even confronting an angry jungle cat.
 In the dark, mysterious and even sinister school, the students are set to start another term that is packed to the brim with adventure!
-With an upside-down logic and mind boggling absurdity, the central characters of the book are caught in an endless flux of action.
-The tongue-in-cheek humour of the author is just the right medicine to drive away the end-of-vacation gloom!
+With an upside-down logic and mind-boggling absurdity, the central characters of the book are caught in an endless flux of action.
+The tongue-in-cheek humour of the author is just the right medicine to drive away from the end-of-vacation gloom!

 Get it from Amazon for ₹206 + (ebook)

 5 Things to Keep In Mind When Buying Story...